sitepoint-editors/author-documentation/docs/Process-Peer Review-What Is Peer Review.md

 Ensure the subject line is **'[Channel] Peer Review Request'.**

-**Note:** All of our Peer Review processes are completed via Github, *therefore you must have a Github account to take part.*
+**Note:** All of our Peer Review processes are completed via GitHub, *therefore you must have a GitHub account to take part.*

-When a channel editor invites you to the repository of a channel, you’ll be sent an invite email, but you can also accept the invitation via Github’s UI by going to http://github.com/sitepoint-editors and clicking “View Invitation”.
+When a channel editor invites you to the repository of a channel, you’ll be sent an invite email, but you can also accept the invitation via GithHub’s UI by going to http://github.com/sitepoint-editors and clicking “View Invitation”.

 ## Frequently Asked Questions (FAQ)
 This section provides answers to the common questions we receive during the Peer Review process.